 Located in the heart of South America, Peace Corps Paraguay is one of the oldest continuously operating posts in the agency.
-The first Volunteers arrived in 1967 to work on agricultural extension in rural areas after the Paraguayan government and the Peace Corps signed a joint agreement on November 4, 1966.
+The Paraguayan government and the Peace Corps signed a joint agreement on November 4, 1966, and the first Volunteers arrived in 1967 to work on agricultural extension in rural areas.
 Before long, projects were also established in the health and education sectors.

-More than 50 years later, an average of 100 Volunteers arrive each year joining the nearly 5,000 Peace Corps Volunteers who have served in Paraguay since 1967.
-Currently, approximately 200 Volunteers are working in agricultural extension, community health, economic development, and environmental conservation in as many communities around the country.
+Until most recently an average of 100 Volunteers arrived each year, joining the nearly 5,300 Peace Corps Volunteers who have served in Paraguay since 1967.
+As of 2020, approximately 200 Volunteers were working in agricultural extension, community health, economic development, and environmental conservation in as many communities around the country.